dell/csm-docs/content/docs/csidriver/features/powerstore.md

 The user can set the volume limit for a node by creating a node label `max-powerstore-volumes-per-node` and specifying the volume limit for that node.
 <br/> `kubectl label node <node_name> max-powerstore-volumes-per-node=<volume_limit>`

 The user can also set the volume limit for all the nodes in the cluster by specifying the same value for the `maxPowerstoreVolumesPerNode` attribute in values.yaml during Helm installation.
-In the case of a driver installed via the operator, this attribute can be modified in the sample file for PowerStore, which is located at https://github.com/dell/csm-operator/blob/main/samples/ by editing the `X_CSI_POWERSTORE_MAX_VOLUMES_PER_NODE` parameter.
+In the case of driver installed via the operator, this attribute can be modified in the sample file for PowerStore, which is located at https://github.com/dell/csm-operator/blob/main/samples/ by editing the `X_CSI_POWERSTORE_MAX_VOLUMES_PER_NODE` parameter.

 >**NOTE:** <br>The default value of `maxPowerstoreVolumesPerNode` is 0. <br>If `maxPowerstoreVolumesPerNode` is set to zero, then CO shall decide how many volumes of this type can be published by the controller to the node.<br><br>The volume limit specified in the `maxPowerstoreVolumesPerNode` attribute is applicable to all the nodes in the cluster for which the node label `max-powerstore-volumes-per-node` is not set.